-Humza Yousaf: Timing of SNP search warrant not unusual
+Humza Yousaf: Timing of SNP search warrant not political

 He also said any case involving a politician was carried out without the involvement of the Lord Advocate or her deputy the Solicitor General.

-Details of the two-week gap between detectives submitting a request for a search warrant to the Crown Office and it being sent to a sheriff for approval were released by Police Scotland in response to a freedom of information request and first reported by the Scottish Sun.
+Details of the two-week gap between detectives submitting a request for a search warrant to the Crown Office and it being sent to a sheriff for approval were released by Police Scotland in response to a freedom of information request and were first reported by the Scottish Sun.

-It showed that the Crown Office was told on 20 March that Police Scotland wanted a search warrant.

-It was not until 3 April - a week after Mr Yousaf, the SNP hierarchy's preferred candidate, narrowly won the SNP leadership contest - that the application for a warrant was approved by a sheriff.

-Officers searched the Glasgow home of Nicola Sturgeon and her husband Peter Murrell two days later.
+Officers raided the Glasgow home of Ms Sturgeon and her husband Peter Murrell on 5 April, two days after the warrant was granted.

 Mr Murrell, who had recently quit as the SNP's chief executive, was arrested before later being released without charge while further investigations were carried out.